Nicolas-Colombier/SuperMod-Server-Template/README.md

 - [LayerVoting.cfg](https://github.com/Nicolas-Colombier/SuperMod-Server-Template/blob/main/ServerConfig/LayerVoting.cfg) → Specify the layers you would like to have in your map vote pool.
 We recommend to put the big layers such as AAS, RAAS, INV.
 - [LayerVotingLowPlayers.cfg](https://github.com/Nicolas-Colombier/SuperMod-Server-Template/blob/main/ServerConfig/LayerVotingLowPlayers.cfg) → Specify the low population layers you would like to have in your map vote pool.
 We recommend to put small maps, Skirmish and Seed layers.
 - [LayerVotingNight.cfg](https://github.com/Nicolas-Colombier/SuperMod-Server-Template/blob/main/ServerConfig/LayerVotingNight.cfg) → Specify the layers you would like to have in your map vote pool when it's nighttime.
 We recommend to put small maps, Skirmish and Seed layers as well.
-- [_ServerWithVotemap.cfg](https://github.com/Nicolas-Colombier/SuperMod-Server-Template/blob/main/ServerConfig/_ServerWithVotemap.cfg) → Copy this configuration into Server.cfg if you want to have votemap instead of layer rotation

 <br>